mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 <!-- However, I am wary to celebrate this uncritically given my recent experiences of unintended consequences of change.
 This applies even in a computing teaching context.
 For while as a Computer teacher candidate I was drawn to the possibilities offered by a new technologies and the shifts in computer pedagogy, school settings faced constraints of the curriculum, exams and time related pressures which threaten to prevent the kind of authentic project based work.
 I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic. -->

-#### Why activity theory and not constructionism

-Constructionism has been used as a "epistemological paradigm, a learning theory and a design framework" in varied contexts [kynigos_constructionism:_2015], in particular, game making related studies [].

-There was a messiness and explorative freedom to the emerging research process and a dedication to projects that worked with the interests of participants.

-The messiness of approach resonated with Papert and Turkle's celebration of bricolage approaches and corresponding rejection of the primacy of abstract approaches to learning computing.
-This ethos had been developed into a school of pedagogy named Constructionism which continues to be popular in computing education in particular through the work or MIT labs.

-These are elements of constructionist pedagogy that are explored in Chapter 2.

-This chapter has already addressed the overall ethos of conducting educational research in situ, i.e. in an authentic educational context.

-In recent years researchers from constructionist school have started to describe the importance a situated approach to studying and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020].

-However, constructionism lacks some of the tools provided by CHAT, and its research outputs still retain a primary focus on its historical concerns on a more personal understandings of knowledge.
-For a sociocultural critique of constructionism see Vossoughi et al [-@vossoughi_making_2016].

-In addition CHAT augments this situated perspective on learning with tools to study the impact of past cultural activity of participants on present activity.

-Instead AT offers a rich language to explore the kind of empowerment and limits to it in a wider contextual sense.

-It also provided a diversity of concept to explore a complex and dynamic picture of participant agency.

 ###  On Agency